FROM THE LEARNING CENTER

 Maintaining the health and well-being of yourself and your family is paramount.
 As a freelancer, you’re your own boss – and your own HR department.
 While you’re free of the all-seeing eye of your previous employer’s HR, you’re also without employee benefits.

-Health insurance is one of the best ways to prevent financial disaster following a medical emergency.
+Health insurance is one of the best ways to prevent financial disaster following critical illness or some other medical emergency.
 Without it, emergencies can cost upwards of hundreds of thousands of dollars.
 Even if you’ve got that much cash stuffed under your mattress, chances are you can think of some better ways to spend it.
 Spa day, anyone?

 Thankfully, you have some options: